fsek/docs/source/examples/backend/backend.rst

 .. _`github README instructions`: https://github.com/fsek/WebWebWeb

+.. _how_the_backend_works:

 How the Backend Works
 ---------------------

 When a request comes into the backend (for example, when a user tries to load a page and sends a GET request), it goes through several layers before reaching the database and sending a response back to the user.
-Here's a simplified overview of the process:
+Below is a simplified overview of the process.
+You don't need to understand all the details now, but at the end of the tutorial you should be able to see how the different parts fit together.
+You can return to this section later as you work through the tutorial.

 1. The request hits our server (``uvicorn``) and gets passed to FastAPI's application object in ``main.py``.
-2. FastAPI matches the URL and HTTP verb to one of the routers in ``routes/`` (you will add ``fruit_router`` there later in this tutorial).
+2. FastAPI matches the URL (eg. "/fruits") and HTTP verb (eg. "GET") to one of the routers in ``routes/`` (you will add ``fruit_router`` there later in this tutorial).
-3. Dependencies run before the handler: we create a database session (``DB_dependency``) and check permissions (``Permission.require(...)`` when configured).
+3. Dependencies run before the route handler (the handler is the function which handles the request. eg. "get_fruit()").
+We create a database session (``DB_dependency``) and check permissions (``Permission.require(...)``).
 4. The route handler uses SQLAlchemy ORM models in ``db_models/`` to read or change rows in the database inside that session.
 5. Pydantic schemas in ``api_schemas/`` validate incoming data and serialize outgoing data so responses have the shapes and types we expect.
 6. The handler returns a Python object.
+Pydantic once again validates this outgoing data against the schemas.
-FastAPI turns it into JSON, sets the HTTP status code, and sends the response back to the client.
+7. FastAPI turns the Python object into JSON, sets the HTTP status code, and sends the response back to the client.
-7. If something goes wrong (for example, a fruit is not found), the handler raises ``HTTPException`` so FastAPI can send the right error code to the caller.
+8. If something goes wrong (for example, a fruit is not found), the handler raises ``HTTPException`` so FastAPI can send the right error code to the caller.

 Keep this mental model handy as you work through the steps below - each step in the tutorial plugs into one of these layers.